-If you are able to enjoy the National Park’s great outdoors under the current level of restrictions, we ask you to tread lightly.
+If you are heading out to enjoy the National Park’s great outdoors, we ask you to tread lightly.
 Follow the Countryside Code and leave only footprints.

 The Authority’s headquarters is open to the public on an appointment only basis until further notice.
 Please visit the Contact Us section for details on how to contact Authority staff if you wish to arrange an appointment .

 Quick links to information and advice